MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

     Connect-MgGraph -ClientId "YOUR_APP_ID" -TenantId "YOUR_TENANT_ID" -Certificate $Cert
     ```

-    To use a certificate stored in your machine's certificate store or other location when connecting to Microsoft Graph, specify the certificate's location.
+    To use a certificate stored in your machine's certificate store or another location, when connecting to Microsoft Graph, specify the certificate's location.

 ### Connecting to an environment or cloud